al610/AH7_INFO_201_Project/technical_report.md

 * **Ming Yan:** During the preparation of this project, I have the importance of team working and communication.
 Before this project, our team did not have a good way of splitting the work and helping each other.From a technical perspective, Shiny is not extremely hard and it is pretty fun to learn.
 The whole concept of server, ui, is different from what we have learned before but it can be connected.
 Nevertheless, it is difficult to transform plots from ggplot to Shiny, and we got stuck when building a boxplot.
 Also, it is hard to make everyone work on the same project and we always run into errors when transporting codes.
 In the future, everything will be planned forward well before like what we did this time so that each team member could contribute more equally and we should get in touch with the teaching team more frequent too.
 As for the project itself, more in depth analysis of the graphs will be done, and the graphs themselves will be improved to be easier to be interpreted and understood.

 * **Lee Shi:** In this project, one thing I learned is how to find dataset and how to manipulate dataset to find what I am looking for.
 I came to realize the importance of being able to look at a raw data and analyze the relationship between variables, because without it, raw data doesn’t prove anything.
 Another important thing I learned is how to build a shiny application, the frustrating part is the beginning of looking at it, I had no idea how it works or how to write it.
 However, as I read codes from book and Shiny Gallery, I successfully understood it and I am able to write draw some interactive plots with it, which is a satisfying progress for me.
 I would continue learning it and enrich the shiny page for the final application.
 In addition, while building the shiny application, I feel my program is a little messy and not really helpful for debugging it if any bugs are found.
 In the future, I would start planning how to write the whole program before actually work on it.
 I am not good at coding, however, this project helped me with understanding how should I think as a coder and a thinker for how to organize a program.

 ### APPENDIX 3: USE OF ENVISIONING CARDS
 [Indirect Stakeholders](https://www.envisioningcards.com/envision_pdfs/Stakeholders-Indirect-Stakeholders.pdf) Used this envisioning card to help guide and understand my indirect and direct stakeholders of this topic.
+This card revealed who is directly affected by our problem/solution and the impacts it could have on others.

-[
+[Non-targeted Use](https://www.envisioningcards.com/envision_pdfs/Stakeholders-Non-Targeted-Use.pdf) Challenges us to think:  Who might use the data for unplanned or nefarious purposes?
+In what ways?
+These questions allows us to think in a reverse-method to open up any problems that we may not have thought of before and be more thoughtful of who might use our discoveries to their advantage.